audy/lederhosen/readme.md

 Lederhosen is designed with the following "pipeline" in mind:

 1. Quality control of sequence data.
-2. Clustering sequences to centroid or reference sequences.
+2. Clustering sequences to centroid or reference sequences (read: database)
 3. Generating tables from USEARCH output.
 4. Filtering tables to remove small or insignificant OTUs.